-`Everyone has their favorite food, or maybe a few comfort foods you rotate through, but today we're going to flip the script and talk about what some of the most overrated dishes out there.
-From regional classics with questionable taste to food trends that just didn't live up to their hype—join us as we vent for a minute about the great crimes perpetrated in the name of “great” food.
+`Everyone has their favorite food, or maybe a few comfort foods you rotate through, but today we’re going to flip the script and talk about some of the most overrated dishes out there.
+From regional classics with questionable taste to food trends that just didn’t live up to their hype—join us as we vent for a minute about the great crimes perpetrated in the name of “great” food.

 1. Fancy Cupcakes